 For media and broadcasting organizations, the threat of having their websites forced offline is a significant one.
-Our most recent white paper, Shooting the Messenger, looks beyond DDoS to understand the threats to broadcasting and media organizations in 2016 and outlines steps they can take to prevent and mitigate potential threats.
+We looked beyond DDoS to understand the threats to broadcasting and media organizations in 2016 and outlines steps they can take to prevent and mitigate potential threats.

 While IoT botnets can act as a force multiplier for otherwise ineffective hacktivist campaigns (such as OpSilence and OpClosedMedia), DDoS attacks are only one piece of a far larger threat landscape for media organizations.
 Security professionals must understand the other threats that pose risks to their industry, including extortion, propaganda, malvertising and leaked data.
 By understanding the actors targeting your organization – as well as the tools they are using – organizations can take a more proactive approach to security.

 Figure 1: Top 5 Threats to the Media and Broadcasting Industry

 Aside from DDoS, one threat media organizations should consider is malvertising.
 “Malvertising” is the use of online advertising to spread malware and is often used as a vector to compromise users who visit legitimate websites.
 Malvertising spreads most readily as a result of users utilizing out-of-date software that can be compromised by clicking a link to a malicious website.
 Because advertising content can be inserted into high profile and reputable websites, malvertising provides online criminals with an opportunity to push their attacks to web users who might not otherwise see the advertisements, due to the use of firewalls or other safety precautions.
 Some of the most popular websites for this are news sites.
 An example of an actor targeting media organizations is AdGholas, which exploited a critical remote code execution vulnerability in Internet Explorer.